jackmiller2708/utility/docs/local-network-testing-walkthrough.md

 ## 6. Open it from the other device

-`https://utility.home.arpa/` should now load the Angular app with a valid (or click-through) HTTPS connection — and, the first time this particular browser visits, a **"Trust this device"** card covering the whole screen before anything else loads.
+`https://utility.home.arpa/` should load the Angular app with a valid (or click-through) HTTPS connection — and, the first time a given browser visits, a **"Trust this device"** card covering the whole screen before anything else loads.